 Prosecutors in Missouri use chemical tests as evidence that a driver was intoxicated when driving.
 Most driving while intoxicated (DWI) cases rely, in part, on these chemical breath, blood, or urine tests for a conviction.
 However, just because a chemical test appears to show you were over the limit does not mean the test is accurate.
 There are a number of ways to challenge chemical breath tests in a Missouri DWI to fight a criminal conviction and keep your record clear.

 A criminal conviction for a DWI will leave drivers with a criminal record, take away their driving privileges, and cost thousands in fines, fees, and higher insurance rates.
 Before pleading guilty to a DWI, make sure you understand your rights and defenses.
-Contact the Joshua Wilson Law Firm for help with your Missouri DWI arrest.
+Contact the Higher Level Legal Law Firm for help with your Missouri DWI arrest.